sliemelela/ibos-cijfertracking/PROCESS.md

 During the whole project I forgot to secure all the pages such that random logged in people cannot visit each other's pages.
 I added that simple functionality today as well.
 While writing this, it is actually monday, but I count it as sunday since I am still working from sunday night.
 A

+- Adding a parent / child via the table did not work properly
+- Updating a grade did not work if you left "Date Test" empty.
+- Clean up all the code
+- Fix little bugs
+- Make a better screencast.
+- Make a updated diagram of the database design.